tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     - Subscription: The subscription ID to create an Arc Machine resource of the machine.
 In this tutorial, enter the subscription ID that you specified in **1.
 Deploy Azure Local Lab environment**.
     - Resource group: The resource group name to create an Arc Machine resource of the machine.
 In this tutorial, enter the resource group name that you specified in **1.
 Deploy Azure Local Lab environment**.
     - Region: The region to create an Arc Machine resource of the machine such as **japaneast**.
 In this tutorial, enter the region that you specified in **1.
 Deploy Azure Local Lab environment**.
-    - Tenant ID: Optional, but we recommend entering the tenant ID, especially if the user who registers the machine as an Arc Machine belongs multiple tenants.
+    - Tenant ID: Optional, but we recommend entering the tenant ID, especially if the user who registers the machine as an Arc Machine belongs to multiple tenants.
     - Arc gateway ID: Specify the Arc gateway's resource ID if you use Arc gateway.
 Leave empty in this tutorial.

 10. In the **Review and apply** step, review the configuration details and click **Done**.